opengento/magento2-webapi-logger/README.md

 ## Features

-### Country to store mapping

-Define many countries to many stores relation.
-This configuration will allows Magento to map stores with countries.

 ## Settings

 The configuration for this module is available in `Stores > Configuration > System > Webapi Logs`.